In the Penken

 Innsbruck-Mayrhofen

-You can get there a bit faster and without transfers if you use the services of a taxi or transfer.
+You can get there a little faster and without transfers if you use the services of a taxi or transfer.
 You can arrange a trip with taxi drivers right on the spot after arrival, or order a car with a transfer in advance.
-For this, there are special services that allow you to choose a car of the appropriate class and size and order it before the appointed time.
+For this, there are special services that allow you to choose a car of the appropriate class and size and order it by the appointed time.

 Mayrhofen